yoctoyotta1024/GoodSciProjTemplate/docs/source/usage/getstart.rst

 #.
 Create a pull request (and accept it if your tests pass) to merge your changes with the main branch of your GitHub repository.
 #.
 Be proud of your new code with documentation and tests.

 Want more ideas?!
 #################
 Have you thought about adding contributors, acknowledgements, more Python and/or other requirements / enviroments, more CI or pre-commit tasks, and an automatic file header generator?
 Or maybe you should ponder it all over a cup of tea and some biscuits...

+A Note on Commiting Large Files:
+################################
+This project does not forbid you from commiting and pushing large files such as Jupyter notebooks (.ipynb files) and images (e.g. .png files) to your repository.
+However, such actions are highly discouraged and usually a sign that you are doing something wrong.
+If you want to use Jupyter notebooks, consider using the `Jupyter Book <https://jupyterbook.org/en/stable/intro.html>`_ extension of Sphinx to store your notebooks as markdown files.
+At the very least, you should scrub notebooks before committing them because you do not want to destory the power of git diff by making it start comparing Jupyter notebook hashes.